 Please note: I am using Linux, Fedora 9 to be precise, but most of these instructions apply equally to Windows and Mac users.
 Also, if you don’t have a USB cable handy, you can install apps on your N95 via Bluetooth.

-- Download mConnection and save it in a folder on you hard drive.
+- Download mConnection or whatever file you want to install and save it in a folder on you hard drive.

 - Connect your N95 to your computer with a standard USB cable.
 Your phone will prompt you to select your connection mode.
 Select Data Transfer.

 - You will see a warning telling you that you can’t use the phones Mass Memory during data transfer more.
 Select OK.

 - My Fedora 9 system automatically recognizes the phone as a USB Mass Storage Device and mounts it as /media/disk-1.
 If you’re using Windows it should just show up as another drive letter in Explorer.

 - On the phones filesystem, create a temporary folder.
 I called mine “temp”.
 This is where you’re going to copy the installation file you downloaded above.

 - Copy mConnection(005).sis into temp on the phones filesystem just as you would copy any other file.

 - Now close any open windows displaying the phones filesystem and unmount it.
 This is the same as clicking on the little hardware icon in the Windows System Tray and choosing Safely Remove Device.